catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

 Creating the Server
 ===================

-To create the server run the following heat command.
+To create the server, run the following Heat command.
 This will create a new server called server1 in a stack named puppet-slave-stack

 .. code-block:: bash

   openstack stack create -t /home/user1/cloud/puppet_slave.yaml puppet-slave-stack

-Here's how to check the progress of your deployment
+Here's how to check the progress of your deployment:

 .. code-block:: bash